Adversarial Detection of Flash Malware: Limitations and Open Issues: ShockWave Flash File Format

+In order to better understand the role of ActionScript in SWF files, Listing \ref{sect:abcbasics:subsect:actionscript:listing:malw_example} shows a small snippet of code that is typically found in an ActionScript-based malware, where \texttt{ByteArray} structures are accessed.
+Such structures are employed by malware to store information about encrypted/decrypted URLs and payloads.

+The code in the Listing reads an \texttt{UnsignedByte} from the object \texttt{\_loc1\_}, which belongs to the class \texttt{IG} (which inherits from the \texttt{ByteArray} class - see the \texttt{coerce} bytecode instruction).
+The code then performs a subtraction and assigns the output to the variable \texttt{isAS3}.
+This result will then be copied to another array of bytes (we did not report this action for space reasons).
+Note how the reading is performed by following the \emph{little endian} (using the system-related \texttt{flash.utils.Endian} package) byte order.
+We point out that system API methods and classes are often essential for the attacker to build shellcodes or perform buffer overflows and heap spraying attacks.
+In fact, official ActionScript APIs allow managing low-level data structures efficiently, so attackers do not need to implement their memory management routines.

-\texttt{Names} are data structures composed by one \emph{unqualified name} (for example, a class name) and one or more \emph{namespaces} that typically represent the \emph{packages} from which classes or methods are resolved.
-The \texttt{Name} resolution can occur either at compile time or at runtime.
-Additionally, there might be multiple namespaces from which the same unqualified name can be obtained.
-The choice of the appropriate Namespace from a list of candidates typically occurs at runtime.
+From the bytecode perspective, to resolve correctly the package belonging to a specific method or class, the ActionScript Virtual Machine resorts to data structures called \texttt{Names}.
+Such structures are composed of one \emph{unqualified name} (for example, a class name) and one or more \emph{namespaces} that typically represent the \emph{packages} from which classes or methods are resolved.
+Normally, \texttt{Name} resolution occurs at compile time by associating one package to one class or method (\texttt{QName}).
+However, there are cases in which \texttt{Names} are resolved at runtime, in particular when there are multiple namespaces (packages) from which the same unqualified name (class) can be obtained.